 Experiment Two Summary

 Experiment Two aimed to replicate interaction findings from the first experiment, first when using a novel set of stimuli and then when controlling for single word norms.
 First, when attempting to replicate the original interactions using the new set of stimuli, the three-way interaction was not significant when predicting participant judgments.
-Although the interaction was not significant, a simple slopes analysis showed that FSG and LSA strengths were competitive with another at each level of semantic overlap.
+Although the three-way interaction was not significant, a simple slopes analysis showed that FSG and LSA strengths were competitive with another at each level of semantic overlap.
 When extending this initial replication to predict recall, a significant three-way interaction was detected between the network norms.
 However, this interaction was in the opposite direction as the original findings from the first experiment, as FSG and LSA strength were found to be complimentary at low levels of semantics and became increasingly competitive at higher levels.

 Similar trends were then found when attempting to replicate these interactions while controlling for the single word norms.
-No three-way significant three-way interaction was detected when predicting judgment scores.
-Simple slopes analyses showed that increasing thematic overlap between pairs decreased the predictiveness of FSG at all levels of semantic overlap.
+No significant three-way interaction was detected when predicting judgment scores.
+Simple slopes analyses showed that increasing thematic overlap between pairs decreased the predictiveness of FSG at all levels of semantic overlap (i.e., competition at all levels).
 When recall was examined as the dependent variable of interest, the three-way interaction between network norms was significant.
 Again, the direction of this interaction was opposite to that found in Experiment One, which was consistent with the previous interaction.
 Simple slopes analyses revealed associative and thematic overlap were complimentary to one another at low levels of semantic overlap and became increasingly competitive as semantic overlap increased.
 Overall, this set of replication analyses were only partially successful.
-This may be due to several limitations with the available normed databases used to select the stimuli, which is discussed in further detail at the end of this section.
+This result may be due to several limitations with the available normed databases used to select the stimuli, which is discussed in further detail at the end of this section.

 General Discussion